Introducing a new pedestrian and cycle bridge - Garrison Crossing

 Based on multiple factors such as budget restrictions, local transportation needs, tight timelines, stakeholder engagement, the need for flexibility in design to allow for innovation and a host of other considerations, a nontraditional procurement model was recommended to facilitate optimal design and cost-effective construction.

-In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto to manage the design and construction.
+In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto (now operating at CreateTO) to manage the design and construction.
 Since the preliminary design concepts and bridge alignment developed by the City in 2008 needed to be altered, the City of Toronto filed an EA Addendum, which was finalized in late 2014.

 Together, through a prequalification of design-build contractors, a shortlist of three companies was selected to participate in a Request for Proposal (RFP) in December 2014.
 A comprehensive RFP for the project was sent out to the shortlisted firms in January 2015.
 Proposals were submitted in April 2015 and a full review and evaluation was undertaken.
-In November 2016, the project team announced that the Dufferin Construction Company has been selected to design and build the Garrison Crossing.
+In November 2016, the project team announced that the Dufferin Construction Company had been selected to design and build the Garrison Crossing.

 Design development began in the fall and construction of the bridge started in the spring of 2016 for completion in the summer of 2018.

-Build Toronto, with its project partners, is working with the City to achieve the highest quality design within the City’s budget so that this vital community connection project can move forward and become a reality.
+Today, CreateTO, with its project partners, is working with the City to achieve the highest quality design within the City’s budget so that this vital community connection project can move forward and become a reality.

-Design Build Model
+We have used the Design Build Model

 Used across Canadian infrastructure markets, the Design-Build model sets an effective platform for undertaking public projects by better leveraging private sector expertise – and provides the structure needed to get large City infrastructure projects off the ground.
 In this model, the private sector company selected to help deliver the public project, carries more risk and ownership over the completion of the project, than is typical in a City of Toronto run process.